Archive of Master's Degree EssaysFor a list of master's degree essays completed by students in our program.

 Essay GuidelinesPlease consult the essay guidelines for examples of suitable topics and essay formats.
 A full-time student taking 3 or 4 courses, with no other commitments (such as off-campus part-time employment), should allow two (2) months to complete the essay.
 Most essays will be approximately 20-30 pages in length (excluding any computer code), contain a literature review with references, and focus on one topic in mathematical finance.
 A typical essay would discuss the mathematical theory of a derivative pricing model, describe and document its implementation and calibration with C++, Excel/VBA, MATLAB, or Python, make use of empirical financial market data, and include a comparison of model and market prices and hedge ratios.
 Essays must be typed using LaTeX (preferred) or Word and the final electronic PDF copy must include all figures.
 See this page for one Rutgers guide to LaTeX document preparation.

 Essay Submission and DeadlinesThe essay must be submitted by the final exam date.

 Essay Review and ApprovalEssay projects are reviewed by a committee comprising the Mathematical Finance Program Director and two faculty members affiliated with the Mathematical Finance Program.

 Essay approval is recorded on the Application for the Degree of Master of Science form.

 Comprehensive essay guidelines will be added to this page to ensure that master's degree essays meet a common standard.
-For now, please consult the Master's Degree Essay Coordinator.
+For now, please consult your professor.